willurd/js-lisp/README.md

 ## Documentation

-The functions, macros, and variables created for the lisp environment are all documented in /docs/.
+The functions, macros, and variables created for the lisp environment are documented in /docs/.
 They are also up on the live demo: [http://williambowers.net/projects/js-lisp/docs/][docs].

 New documentation can be created by running `rake doc`.